auth0/auth0-checkmate/README.md

-# Auth0 Checkmate
+# CheckMate for Auth0

-**Auth0 Checkmate** is a command-line utility that performs configuration checks on your Auth0 tenant.
+**CheckMate for Auth0** is a command-line utility that performs configuration checks on your Auth0 tenant.
 It helps ensure your tenant is securely and correctly configured by validating key settings and generating a detailed report.

 ---